airbytehq/airbyte/docs/career-and-open-positions/senior-software-engineer.md

 We love Java, Python, Node, K8s, Docker... but in the end, it doesn't matter: we just want to build the best product.

-We believe in product-led growth, not cold sales calls!
-We build something awesome, and we let our product bring the users.

 ## **About you**